Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Data and simulated event samples

-Data-driven techniques are used to estimate the SM background, with MC simulated events assisting in validation, uncertainty evaluation, and the training of dedicated multivariate classifiers.
-The potential SM processes that could be sources of background include multijet, $\textit{W}+\mathrm{jets}$, $\textit{Z}+\mathrm{jets}$, $\ttbar$ and single-top-quark production.
-The multijet samples were simulated using \PYTHIA[8.210]~\cite{Sjostrand:2014zea} with the same set of tuned parameter values (tune) and PDF used for the signal samples.
-Samples of \textit{W}+jets and \textit{Z}+jets events were simulated using \Sherpa[2.2.1]~\cite{Gleisberg:2008ta} with the \NNPDF[3.0nnlo]~\cite{Ball:2014uwa} PDF set.
-Single-top and \ttbar MC samples were simulated using \POWHEGBOX[v2]~\cite{Frixione:2007vw} and \PYTHIA[8.230] with the A14 tune~\cite{ATL-PHYS-PUB-2014-021} for parton showering and hadronisation, and the \NNPDF[2.3lo] set of PDFs.
+The largest backgrounds come from multijet, $\textit{W}+\mathrm{jets}$, $\textit{Z}+\mathrm{jets}$, $\ttbar$, and single-top-quark productions.
+Data-driven techniques are used to estimate these backgrounds, with MC simulated samples used assisting in validation, uncertainty evaluation, and the training of dedicated multivariate classifiers.
+The multijet events were simulated using \PYTHIA[8.210]~\cite{Sjostrand:2014zea} with the same set of tuned parameter values (tune) and PDF used for the signal samples.
+The \textit{W}+jets and \textit{Z}+jets samples were simulated using \Sherpa[2.2.1]~\cite{Gleisberg:2008ta} with the \NNPDF[3.0nnlo]~\cite{Ball:2014uwa} PDF set.
+The single-top and \ttbar productions were simulated using \POWHEGBOX[v2]~\cite{Frixione:2007vw} and \PYTHIA[8.230] with the A14 tune~\cite{ATL-PHYS-PUB-2014-021} for PS and hadronisation, and the \NNPDF[2.3lo] set of PDFs.

-Finally, MC samples of $J/\psi \to \mu\mu$ events were simulated and used to evaluate systematic uncertainties for muon trigger and reconstruction efficiencies.
-The MC samples were simulated using \Pythia{8} + \PHOTOSpp{}~\cite{Golonka:2005pn} with the A14 tune~\cite{ATL-PHYS-PUB-2014-021} for parton showering and hadronisation, and the CTEQ6L1~\cite{Gao:2013xoa,Pumplin:2002vw} PDF set.
+Finally, MC samples of $J/\psi \to \mu\mu$ events were used to estimate systematic uncertainties for muon trigger and reconstruction efficiencies.
+These samples were simulated using \Pythia{8} + \PHOTOSpp{}~\cite{Golonka:2005pn} with the A14 tune~\cite{ATL-PHYS-PUB-2014-021} for PS and hadronisation, and the CTEQ6L1~\cite{Gao:2013xoa,Pumplin:2002vw} PDF set.